 It is one of a small number of Irish programmes accredited by the Chartered Institute of Personnel & Development CIPD, the professional body for human resource practitioners.

 Our faculty includes research leaders in the subject areas of human resource management, employment relations and international management ensuring that the material delivered reflects the latest thinking in industry.
 Faculty and students are actively involved with the Western Region branch of CIPD providing networking opportunities with HR professionals.
 When you successfully complete this programme, you can become a member of CIPD, the professional body for human resource practitioners.
-Graduates are invited to join the alumni network.
-Our alumni volunteer to mentor students from the Masters class, post job opportunities and act as guest speakers.
+Graduates are invited to join the alumni network with over 150 members.
+Our alumni post job opportunities, act as guest speakers and provide a supportive community of practice.

 Successful applicants generally received a good Second Class Honours degree in business, management or a related discipline.
 Experience is also considered.